-Yudhisthira and the dog and something picked up from the alleys of India
+Yudhisthira, the dog and something picked up from the alleys of India

 No matter how much time I take cleaning my shoes, tomorrow, I still must go out onto the streets of Benaras.
 There, I will step in shit, spit, piss, dirt, and other ‘unclean’ things.
 If you live in a city such as Benaras, India, it is literally impossible to walk the streets of the city without stepping in shit.
-Not the big piles of it, but the spread out, rolled over, swept like sand and general covering of whole stretches of cobbled streets and narrow alleys that it is impossible not to touch with your feet.
+Not the big piles of it, but the spread out, rolled over, swept like sand and general covering of whole stretches of cobbled streets and narrow alleys that is impossible not to touch with your feet.

 In the world of Benaras, I understand better, that to take the dust of someone’s feet- (a saying and action of extreme respect and honor or worship), was to say that the very ground you walk on, the very shit you step on, has become holy or sacred by the touch of your feet.
 It is only in this world of India, where shit is so obviously everywhere, that this older saying and custom reveals its original and more humble meaning.

 Brought up short by this, Yudhisthira replies, “This dog has been a loyal and true companion.
 He has stood by me through this long journey.
 It is not a good thing to just leave him.
-I will not abandon him.”

 “But you cannot come into heaven with this dog.” said Indra.

 “Then this is not heaven for me.” replies Yudhisthira.
-He then turned away from the heavenly gates, the gates that he had been striving to reach for so long, where all those who he loved were waiting for him in their celestial bodies, and began to walk down the long way he had come, accompanied by the dog.
-After they had only gone a little way, Yudhisthira looked back at the dog and there, instead of the dog that had been turned away by Indra from the gates of heaven, was Lord Dharma, righteousness incarnate, Yudhisthriras Father, looking at him with a bright and happy countenance.
+He then turned away from the heavenly gates, the very gates he had been striving to reach for so long, where all those who he loved were waiting for him in their celestial bodies and began to walk down the long way he had come, accompanied by the dog.
+After they had only gone a little way, Yudhisthira looked back at the dog and there, instead of the dog that had been turned away by Indra from the gates of heaven, was Lord Dharma, righteousness incarnate, Yudhisthrira's Father, looking at him with a bright and happy countenance.

 “You have done well, my son.,” he said to Yudhisthira.
 You have upheld Dharma

-through the gates of heaven admired and worshipped by Indra as they went.
+through the gates of heaven, admired and worshipped by Indra as they went.

 Shit happens.
 We cannot avoid it.
 We cannot and must not abandon the ‘lower’ realms of the world.
 We must not abandon the earth and all the things that live upon it.
 We must not abandon the trees and the rivers.
 We must not abandon the meadows and the high mountains.
-We must not abandon the animals. we must not abandon the dog.
+We must not abandon the animals.
+We must not abandon the dog.
 We must not abandon people.
-We should not abandon the poor, the sick the needy, the mad or the intellectual, the beautiful or the ugly.
+We must not abandon the poor, the sick the needy, the mad or the intellectual, the beautiful or the ugly.
 We must not abandon anything whatsoever.

-It makes no difference whether one believes or does not believe in Jesus or what is said to be the truth in the various churchs of exoteric Christianity to appreciate this beautiful and exquisite tale and the Truth it conveys:
+It makes no difference whether one believes or does not believe in Jesus or what is said to be the truth in the various churchs of exoteric Christianity to appreciate this beautiful and exquisite tale and the Truth it conveys.

 When the Son of man shall come in his glory, and all the holy angels with him,

 And before him shall be gathered all nations: and he shall separate them one from another,

 And he shall set the sheep on his right hand, but the goats on the left.

 Then shall the King say unto them on his right hand, Come, ye blessed of my Father,

-For I was an hungred, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in:
+For I was an hungred, and ye gave me meat: I was thirsty, and ye gave me drink:

 Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.

-Then shall the righteous answer him, saying, Lord, when saw we thee an hungred, and fed thee? or thirsty, and gave thee drink?
+Then shall the righteous answer him, saying, Lord, when saw we thee an hungred, and fed thee?

 When saw we thee a stranger, and took thee in? or naked, and clothed thee?